 Gateway Community & Technical College

 Dr. Fernando Figueroa is the president of Gateway Community & Technical College in Northern Kentucky.
 He has served students in higher education for more than 25 years from classroom instruction to all aspects of administration.

 A native of New Orleans, Dr. Figueroa appreciates a good Cafe Au Lait and a great Rock n Roll riff.
-He enjoys playing guitar, and recording and publishing his own music.
-Other favorite past times include writing and collecting fountain pens because he believes writing is art in itself.
+He enjoys playing guitar and recording and publishing his own music.
 Dr. Figueroa and his wife Debbie, a professional artist, share four wonderful children, three grandchildren and two fur babies.

 Dr. Figueroa holds a Ph.D. and Master of Arts in English from Louisiana State University in Baton Rouge and a Bachelor of Arts in English from Loyola University, New Orleans, Louisiana.